 Are Residents from all programs in participating Universities eligible to participate in the RR Program?

-No. Participation in the Program is voluntary for the Faculties of Medicine and the individual postgraduate programs within the Universities.
+No. Participation in the Program is voluntary for the Faculties of Medicine and the individual postgraduate programs within the University.
 Programs may join the RR Program at the discretion of the Program Director and Residency Training Committee.
 For a list of current participating programs, please click here.

 Who is eligible and what are the criteria?